|

 This is a blocking call.
 Some clocks (e.g. NTP client) this may take many seconds.
 On those clocks, use the asynchronous methods (sendRequest(), isResponseReady(), and readResponse()) instead.

-is a 32-bit integer, this method is valid if the current Unix time() is within about +/- 68 years of the current epoch being used by the AceTime library, as defined by Epoch::currentEpochYear()
+Since acetime_t is a 32-bit integer, this method is valid if the current Unix time() is within about +/- 68 years of the current epoch being used by the AceTime library, as defined by Epoch::currentEpochYear().

 Implements ace_time::clock::Clock.